zhahui/kasisto-server-api/api-overview.md

 POST /customer_action
 ```

-Submits a customer action on his account or products.
+This service is a generic service that allows the customer to submit different type of requests.

 ##### Request Parameters